YeseyTeng/YeseyTeng.github.io/_posts/2024-08-01-applied-data-science-project.md

 ![Model 1_Evaluation](https://github.com/user-attachments/assets/3240a21c-9a4b-40fe-9de4-6410574126e1)

-In model 1, the positive reviews are predicted accurately, however negative reviews are wrongly predicted as negative.
+In model 1, the positive review (new text review) is predicted accurately, however negative review (new text review) is wrongly predicted as negative.
 This misclassification indicates a challenge in the model's ability to differentiate between positive and negative sentiments effectively.

 ![Model 1_Text Prediction](https://github.com/user-attachments/assets/a8864247-0ccc-4431-ad1c-f53a92c41fe1)